Keeping your rabbit healthy is the goal of anyone taking care of rabbits.

 Understanding bunny health helps!
 This page will help provide that understanding, so you will know how best to take care of your rabbits.

 are three of the most important factors of disease control.
-Plus, the quarantine of new additions to your rabbitry or home, and breeding for health by NOT using sick animals for breeding will help keep your herd healthy.
+Plus, add to that the quarantine of new additions to your rabbitry or home, and breeding for health by NOT using sick animals for breeding.
+These measures will help keep your herd healthy.

 Ventilation helps keep the air in the rabbitry or barn clean.